Maria Hjertner

-Maria Hjertner (born 3 July 1996) is a Norwegian handball player who plays for Larvik HK.
+Maria Hjertner (born 3 July 1996) is a Norwegian handball player who plays for Byåsen HE.

 She is also a part of Norway's national recruit team in handball.

-She also represented Norway at the 2014 Women's Youth World Handball Championship, placing 13th, at the 2015 Women's Under-19 European Handball Championship, placing 6th and at the 2013 Youth European Championship, placing 7th.
+She also represented Norway at the 2014 Women's Youth World Handball Championship, placing 13th, at the 2015 European Women's U-19 Handball Championship, placing 6th and at the 2013 Youth European Championship, placing 7th.

+She played for Danish club København Håndbold between 2019 and 2022.